cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Security:

-- If tag verification fails, the decrypted message and wrong message authentication tag MUST NOT be given as output.
-The decrypted message MUST be overwritten with zeros before being returned.
+- If tag verification fails, the decrypted message and wrong authentication tag MUST NOT be given as output.
+The decrypted message MUST be overwritten with zeros before the function returns.
 - The comparison of the input `tag` with the `expected_tag` MUST be done in constant time.

 Inputs:

-- `ct`: the ciphertext to be decrypted (length MUST be less than or equal to `C_MAX`).
+- `ct`: the ciphertext to decrypt (length MUST be less than or equal to `C_MAX`).
 - `tag`: the authentication tag.
 - `ad`: the associated data to authenticate (length MUST be less than or equal to `A_MAX`).
 - `key`: the encryption key.